 Formed by Bob Cupp in 1988, the front nine holes on the Settindown Creek course at Ansley Golf Club lie alongside Little River with the back nine routed over more elevated terrain.

-There are two areas of challenge at the Ford Plantation Club where the front nine winds around lakes and the back nine is routed around old plantation rice fields.
+There are two areas of challenge at The Ford Field & River Club where the front nine winds around lakes and the back nine is routed around old plantation rice fields.

 Located 22 miles to the north of Capital City Club’s old Brookhaven golf course on the outskirts of Atlanta, the 18 holes of the Crabapple layout comprise a demanding new millennium Tom Fazio design.